Season 1, Episode 42

 Gila Golub:

 All kinds of process work.
 That’s what I’ve been studying for many years.
 And what is process work?
-If 95% of our thoughts are unconscious process work is a way, and there are many, uh, disciplines of it, as you’ve said, process work is a way to enter the unconscious and begin to build new neuropathways.
+If 95% of our thoughts are unconscious, process work is a way, and there are many, uh, disciplines of it.
+As you’ve said, process work is a way to enter the unconscious and begin to build new neuropathways.

 Lorne Brown: